Bachelor of Human Services (B.H.S.)

-Explore the human services bachelor’s degree program at the University of Alaska Anchorage
+Explore the Bachelor of Human Services program at the University of Alaska Anchorage

 UAA’s accredited B.H.S. degree program prepares you to launch and advance a career

-in providing intervention, remediation and prevention services to diverse populations.
+providing intervention, remediation and prevention services to help diverse populations

 Human services scholarships and financial aid